 Don’t worry about goal duration.
 Set the length that you feel is best in the moment and then adjust things as you go.

-*PS: If you want help achieving your goals, take a look at my goal success program here.
+*PS: If you want help achieving your goals, take a look at my goal success course here.